njhofmann/mtg-analysis/README.md

 This directory contains all the scripts necessary for recreating the analyses attempting to answer the motivating questions of this project.
 More info can be found in the documentation of each file under this subdirectory, as well as in the process reports for each analysis underlying it's assumptions and usage.

-### Building the Database
-The size of the database is larger than the free tier of GitHub's Large File Storage, so to acquire a copy of the for your own purposes do one of the following:

-1. Request a dump of the database from me
-1. Load it into a blank Postgres database.

-**or**

-1. Initialize a blank copy of the database under `database/db_init.py`.
-1. Repopulate the database by rerunning the scrapping scripts under `scrapping/scrap_all.py`.

-Fair warning, attempting to repopulate the database manually may take upwards of 1-2 days, depending on the capabilities of your system.
-Recommended you adjust the multiprocessing parameters of each scrapper, the more the faster scrapping will go.

 # Licensing
 This project's code and data are completely free to use, modify, copy, or redistribute under the GPL3 license.
 However